 Being cost-efficient and long-lasting, they can be bright enough to light up a whole room effortlessly.
 They have a feature of blinking at defined periods to give an ecstatic look and feel to your room.
 Elevate the joyfulness this Diwali with LED strip lights.

 I know this sounds old school but traditional lighting using candles is the best way to celebrate the festival of lights.
-Nowadays, we also have traditional simple scented candles that can light up your bathrooms with the perfect ambience and fragrance at the same time.
+Nowadays, we also have traditional simple scented candles that can light up your bathrooms with the perfect ambiance and fragrance at the same time.

 One of the most popular lights for Diwali, Diyas are extremely helpful in lighting up any dark area of the house.
 Being one of the most significant lights of Diwali, it efficiently illuminates every corner of the house.
-The oil in diyas signifies all our fallacies and mistakes which get erased when it’s lit.
+The oil in days signifies all our fallacies and mistakes which get erased when it’s lit.

-Hanging lights can be a good choice when you need an ambience that is not too bright but appealing.
+Hanging lights can be a good choice when you need an ambiance that is not too bright but appealing.
 Like, for instance, hanging lanterns can be purchased to be hung near balconies so they create some form of effect.
 You could also use pendant lights to light up any area inside the house.